jnv/ansible-role-unattended-upgrades/README.md

 You can review the available repositories using `apt-cache policy` and debug your choice using `unattended-upgrades -d` command on a target system.

-Additionaly unattended-upgrades support two macros (variables), derived from `/etc/debian_version`:
+Additionally unattended-upgrades support two macros (variables), derived from `/etc/debian_version`:

 * `${distro_id}` – Installed distribution name, e.g. `Debian` or `Ubuntu`.
 * `${distro_codename}` – Installed codename, e.g. `jessie` or `trusty`.